-When examining the human rights situation in Cuba and weighing the balance between human rights obligations and their implementation in order to better promote and protect its human rights.
-States must consider the challenges faced by the assault on its national sovereignty, national character, right to development and right to self-determination by the neighboring superpower United States of America.
-The Cuban revolution is born out the need to protect and defend its territory against unrelenting attempts to usurp its national sovereignty, including, inter alia, several attempts to assassinate its longtime and now retired Head of State Fidel Castro and overthrow the Cuban Government.
-The United States of America has suppressed the Cuban economy and attempted to undermine it territorial sovereignty by recruiting Cuban nationals to undermine its national pride and sovereign existence in the name of democracy and freedom so Cuba can be easily opened up to foreign development and exploitation; this is the same rationalization and framework of democracy and freedom that has lead to the subjugation, domination and exploitation of other Territories such as Alaska and Hawaii and even Puerto Rico.
-Alaska and Hawaii are now controlled by the majority of outside influence and interest in the name of national security and territorial aggrandizement for the occupying State.
-That is why the Cuban peoples are seen as the real truly free voice against aggression; Cuba will tell the truth with its unrelenting courage to deny to the United States of America and their complicit collaborators the right to subjugate, dominate and exploit it as an independent country.
-As any other peoples, the Cuban peoples have the right to its right to self-determination as enunciated in the United Nations Charter, the Universal Declaration of Human Rights and common Article I of the international Covenants on Civil and Political Rights and Economic, Social and Cultural Rights.
+The United States of America continues to suppress the Cuban economy and attempts to undermine its territorial sovereignty by recruiting Cuban nationals to undermine its national pride and sovereign existence in the name of democracy and freedom so Cuba can be easily opened up to foreign development and exploitation.
+IPNC continues to view the same rationalization and framework of democracy and freedom that has led to the subjugation, domination and exploitation of other Territories such as Alaska and Hawaii and even Puerto Rico.
+Alaska and Hawaii are now controlled by the majority of outside influence and interest in the name of national security and territorial aggrandizement by the occupying State.
+That is why the Cuban peoples are seen as the true free voice against aggression; Cuba will tell the truth with its unrelenting courage to deny to the United States of America and their complicit collaborators the right to subjugate, dominate and exploit it as an independent country.
+As any other peoples, the Cuban peoples have the right to its self-determination as enunciated in the United Nations Charter, the Universal Declaration of Human Rights and common Article I of the international Covenants on Civil and Political Rights and Economic, Social and Cultural Rights.

-Cuba has heroically mounted a historical defense and ideological offense in response to the so-called "Breckenridge Memorandum" dispatched by the U.S. Undersecretary of War from the United States Department of War on the 24 December 1897.
+Cuba has heroically mounted a historical defense and ideological offense in response to the so-called "Breckenridge Memorandum" dispatched by the U.S. Undersecretary of War from the United States

+Department of War on the 24 December 1897.
 In this memorandum the United States had its provocative eye on Cuba and Puerto Rico and the Hawaiian Islands.
 For Hawaii Breckenridge stated that it was," more complex and dangerous, given the diversity of races and...the Japanese interests there are on the same footing as ours".
 Breckenridge stated that Puerto Rico will be easy to take over stating outright that, "Conquest will only require relatively mild measures.
 Our occupation of the territory must be carried out with extreme care and respect for all the laws between civilized and Christian nations, only resorting in extreme cases to bombing certain of their strongholds."
 As for Cuba, the Undersecretary was very direct: "[We] must clean up the country, even if this means using the methods Divine Providence used on the cities of Sodom and Gomorrah.
 We must impose a harsh blockade so that hunger and its constant companion, disease, undermine the peaceful population and decimate the Cuban army.
 [W]e must create conflicts for the independent government.
 To sum up, our policy must always be to support the weaker against the stronger, until we have obtained the extermination of them both [Cuba and Puerto Rico], in order to annex the Pearl of the Antilles."
 The elements of the Breckenridge Memorandum have become a prophetic summary for what Cuba is faced with and has endured despite the superpowers efforts to overthrow its Government and independence.
 As any other State, Cuba desires a better standard of living through its ability to free economic development that would lead to economic and political security, yet it must brace itself for a continuing struggle to defend its sovereignty.